 3. Not Taking Post-Blog Starting Steps

 After starting a blog, beginner bloggers jump straight into writing and publishing posts without doing the things that are necessary first.
 These things include creating a Google Analytics account, submitting a sitemap, creating automatic backups of their sites and more.

 You need to build the proper foundation before writing posts.
 Make sure you take these important steps after launching your blog so that you’re on the right path to success.

-4. Focusing On Quantity Over Quality
+4. Not Focusing On Quality

 This is one of the most common blogging mistakes people make and it deals with all aspects of blogging.